 No changes are proposed regarding on- or off-premise sign regulations, which are regulated through Chapter 51A, Article VII.
-Current sign regulations prohibit signs advertising accessory electric vehicle charging stations in residential districts which is proposed to remain unchanged with the proposed amendments.
-Coincidentally, with the existing internet connectivity of electric vehicles with EVSE, on-premise signs are rarely utilized, except for small wayfinding once on-site.
-Most EVs communicate wirelessly via the internet with remote servers, GPS location, and mapping software to locate the nearest available publicly accessible charging equipment.
-In the event signs for EVSE in nonresidential districts enlarge, the sign regulations in Article VII would continue to regulate the size and location of any signs.
+Regulations are currently present which prohibit signs advertising accessory electric vehicle charging stations in residential districts.
+Coincidentally, with the existing internet connectivity of electric vehicles with EVSE, on-premise signs are rarely utilized, except for small wayfinding signs once on-site.
+New EVs communicate wirelessly via the internet with remote servers, GPS location, and mapping software to locate the nearest available publicly accessible charging equipment.
+Signage for EVSE in nonresidential districts must comply with the sign regulations in Article VII which regulate the size and location of any signs.